Submissions

 Errata: Post-publication errors and falsification claims should be brought to the attention of the editorial team.
 This will be investigated and the online manuscript will be corrected at the discretion of the Editor-in-Chief.
 In the case of fundamental corrections, a notification of correction will be sent to the journal database and posted on the home page.

-ORCiD: Published authors will be required to submit their unique scientific ORCiD
+ORCID: Published authors will be required to submit their unique scientific ORCID

 Publication Ethics and Copyright: Authors must adhere to high ethical standards, including plagiarism prevention, accurate reporting and obtaining necessary permissions for copyrighted material.
 By submitting a manuscript, the authors certify that the work is original, has not been previously published, nor is it before another journal for consideration.
 Use of AI or AI assisted tools in the research approaches of the submissions should be disclosed by the authors, if the manuscript has been accepted for publication.